CaC-W-FV2.jpg

 We PROCURE equipment

 We procure ophthalmic equipment and spare parts for the NEHP.
 Some we buy new, some secondhand and some is donated.
 Procuring equipment in the UK is only the start.
 It requires considerable effort to pack and transport the instruments 3,500 miles by sea.
+It is also very costly.
+The cost of transporting goods by sea or air has risen steeply in recent years and, as a result, we have to carefully balance the cost versus the benefit of accepting each donation.

 IMG-20160506-WA0009.jpg